Warehouse management isn’t about how much space you’ve got. It’s about how you use it.

 Well, because as more consumers move online, warehouses that wish to stay competitive will need to offer B2C fulfillment services.

-For most B2C warehouses, batch picking (also known as consolidated picking or multi-order picking) is the most efficient approach.
+For most B2C warehouses, cluster picking, wave picking or batch picking (also known as consolidated picking or multi-order picking) is the most efficient approach.
 Consequently, it’s important to optimize the warehouse for this strategy.

 With batch picking, warehouse workers pick goods from each section for multiple orders.
 Rather than walking the warehouse floor one order at a time, a worker visits each section and grabs everything that’s needed for multiple orders.
 Once this is done, goods are sorted by order or delivery location at a separate spot in the warehouse, limiting back and forth movements.